operator-framework/operator-lifecycle-manager/CONTRIBUTING.md

 # How to contribute

-Operator Lifecycle Manager is an Apache 2.0 licensed project and accepts contributions via GitHub pull requests.
-This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into the operator-lifecycle-manager project.
+Operator Lifecycle Manager (OLM) is an Apache 2.0 licensed project and accepts contributions via GitHub pull requests.
+This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into the OLM project.

 ## Communication